 Dry cat shampoos are designed to be rubbed all over your cat’s coat.
 It will easily absorb the grease or other unwanted particles from your cats fur and will be effective at killing fleas.

-They are easily applied and removed by simply rubbing it over the coat for a set amount of time and then brushing it off.
+Cat Flea dry shampoos are easily applied and removed by simply rubbing it over the coat for a set amount of time and then brushing it off.
 It’s much easier and less time consuming than a traditional bath.

 The products are non toxic so no need to worry about any being ingested by your cat as they groom themselves.
+But double check the ingredients to make sure that they don’t include essential oils poisonous to cats before using!

 Washing a cat is considered a dangerous task.
 There are chances that you might get scratched, bitten or both!
 Your cat might even manage to get away from you and hide.
 Good luck trying to get them out again.